 As always, you should start by playing a solid preflop strategy, then adjust after gauging just how splashy the game is.

-If you notice that most of the pots are going multiway, you should increase your raise size while keeping your ranges unchanged.
+If you notice that most of the pots are going multiway, you should increase your raise size and raise with fewer speculative hands.
 If you normally raise to 3bb, jack it up to 4bb.
 Pots still going multiway?
 Add another blind.

-As a general rule, you should keep adding one big blind to your raise size until you find that you are mostly playing heads-up pots.
+As a general rule, you should keep adding one big blind to your raise size until you find that you are playing many more heads-up pots.

 Adjusting Your Big Blind Defense